Published 18:36 IST, November 13th 2020

 Advertisement

 Sourav Ganguly's captaincy ended in 2005 after his fallout with former Australian cricketer/captain-turned coach Greg Chappell.
-Dravid who was Ganguly's deputy till that point in time succeeded him in 2005 and captained national team till 2007.
-Under his tenure, Team India beat Pakistan 4-1 in away ODI series in early 2006, registered ir first-ever Test series win against West Indies on Caribbean soil after a long wait of 35 years, won a Test series in England following year, and registered 17 consecutive wins while chasing in One-Day International cricket.
+Dravid who was Ganguly's deputy till that point in time succeeded him in 2005 and captained the national team till 2007.
+Under his tenure, Team India beat Pakistan 4-1 in away ODI series in early 2006, registered their first-ever Test series win against West Indies on Caribbean soil after a long wait of 35 years, won a Test series in England the following year, and registered 17 consecutive wins while chasing in One-Day International cricket.

 Advertisement